UltraCart/rest_api_v2_sdk_ruby/docs/ChargebackApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::ChargebackApi.new
+api_instance = ultracart_client::ChargebackApi.new

-chargeback = UltraCartAdminV2::ChargebackDispute.new # ChargebackDispute | Chargeback to insert
+chargeback = ultracart_client::ChargebackDispute.new # ChargebackDispute | Chargeback to insert

 opts = {
   _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples